-Learn everything about Chateau Labegorce Margaux Bordeaux wine producer profile, with wine tasting notes and wine with food pairing tips.
-Learn about the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn everything about Chateau Labegorce Margaux with wine tasting notes and wine with food pairing tips.
+Learn about the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Labegorce History, Overview

-Chateau Labegorce, like many chateau in Bordeaux, takes its name from one of the estates early owners, the Grosse family, who held an interest in the land that dates back all the way back to the 14th century.
-For centuries prior to the French Revolution, Chateau Labegorce was a massive estate.
+Chateau Labegorce, like many chateaus in Bordeaux, takes its name from one of the estate’s early owners, the Grosse family, who held an interest in the land that dates back all the way back to the 14th century.
+For centuries prior to the French Revolution, Chateau Labegorce was a truly massive estate.
 In fact, it was one of the bigger properties at the time in the Medoc.